-Of course, users are often sidetracked because of emails, instant messages and coworkers (to name a few).
+Of course, users are often sidetracked because of emails, instant messages and co-workers (to name a few).
 Despite these distractions, users almost certainly return to what they were originally working or start working on a new project of higher importance.
 This generally happens on a small time scale, perhaps on the order of hours or days.
-This means that although file creation and modification at the topic level might not be contiguous, it is tightly clustered in time.
+This means that although file creation and modification at the topic level might not be contiguous, it is tends to be clustered in time.
 This behavior is far more common than seeing work on a topic separated by large periods of inactivity, on the order of weeks, months or years.
+Searches such as "what was I working on last week when you called?" or "let me find that project I was working on last November" are easy and natural.

 Uncommon behavior - User rotating between several topics (A, B, and C) on a large time scale.
 Imagine the extent of this timeline is 6 months.